-InsideOut is a school prototype built in Yeboahkrom, a rural village in Ghana where the wind had destroyed the only school of the area.
+InsideOut is a school prototype built in a rural village in Ghana during an international workshop.
 This non-profit project, designed by Andrea Tabocchini & Francesca Vittorini, won an international competition and was constructed in 60 days with just 12 000 euro, together with the local population and volunteers from 20 different countries.

 Workshop LeadersAndrea Tabocchini, Francesca Vittorini, Lori Zillante (Italy)